Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Problem Formulation of Continuous RL

-This section formulates the continuous RL problem, where the agent learns an optimal parametrized policy to control an unknown continuous-time stochastic system to maximize a reward functional over a finite time horizon.
+This section formulates the RL problem with continuous time and space, where the agent learns an optimal parametrized policy to control a stochastic differential equation with unknown coefficients to maximize a reward functional over a finite time horizon. {The extension to the infinite time horizon is similar, and can be developed with appropriate modifications.}